F0lak/dm_open_ref/ref/database/proc/Open.md

 +   Open(filename)
 <!-- -->
 **Args:**
-+   filename+ The database filename to open
++   filename: The database filename to open

 Opens a database file.
 If another database was already open, it